SUPREMATISM. The day before

 This short film is the architectural experiment in the creation of the spatial compositions based on the suprematic paintings from the exhibition “0,10”.

-Suprematism is expressed in the combinations of various planes of the simplest geometrical configurations (in the geometric shapes of straight line, square, circle and rectangle).
-The combination of multicolor and different-sized geometric figures forms the balanced asymmetrical compositions laced with internal motion.
+Suprematism is expressed in the combinations of various planes of the simplest geometrical configurations (in the geometric shapes of straight line, square, circle, and rectangle).
+The combination of multicolored and different-sized geometric figures forms balanced, asymmetrical compositions laced with internal motion.

-This short-length film is the architectural and visual experiment in the creation of the spatial compositions based on the suprematic paintings from the exhibition “0,10”.
+This short-length film is an architectural and visual experiment in the creation of spatial compositions based on the suprematic paintings from the exhibition “0,10”.

 Screened at 0 dome theaters and counting...